Ricardo Franco (Mexican actor)

-Ricardo Franco (born September 4, 1980, in Mexico City, Mexico), is a Mexican television actor.
+Ricardo Franco (born September 4, 1980, in Aguascalientes, Mexico), is a Mexican television actor.

 Career

 He graduated from the Televisa Center for Artistic Education (CEA).
 He made his small screen debut in 2008, appearing in several episodes of the one-woman program La rosa de Guadalupe and with a brief appearance on the soap opera Querida enemiga.
 In 2009, he appeared in the series Mujeres asesinas and the soap opera Mi pecado, and in 2010, he appeared in Llena de amor.

 In 2011, the production company MaPat gave him the opportunity to star in the soap opera Ni contigo ni sin ti under the name José Carlos.

 A year later, he participated in the soap opera Amor bravío alongside Silvia Navarro and Cristián de la Fuente.